-In February 2011, Orange Tunisia opened anin Tunis to help train local enthusiasts on how to build mobile apps and offer access to the 11 MAC, 13PC and a range of smartphones with 3G connection at the centre.
-Tunisian developers can .
+In February 2011, Orange Tunisia opened an apps development centre in Tunis to help train local enthusiasts on how to build mobile apps and offer access to the 11 MAC, 13PC and a range of smartphones with 3G connection at the centre.
+Tunisian developers can book for space at the centre online.
 And during the October 2010 launch of iPhone 4, Orange started a developer for iPhone challenge where Orange would pay the 99 USD to the top 100 apps from promising developers.
 The $99 is required to register on Apple’s app store.

 Tunisia’s smartphone penetration is at only 5% with 42% of total handsets in the country having data capabilities, out of which 15% are 3G.
 3G network penetration is at 71%.